-For taxable year 2021 only, the FTB will permit a taxpayer who files Form 565 or Form 568 to report its partners' or members' capital accounts on Schedule K-1 (565) or Schedule K-1 (568) using the tax basis method as determined under federal law, as reported on Schedule K-1 (Form 1065), or by using the tax basis method as determined under California law.
-However, this is limited solely to the capital account analysis on Schedule K-1 (565) and Schedule K-1 (568) for the taxable year 2021, and does not allow taxpayers to use their federal tax basis in lieu of their California tax basis for any other purpose, including reporting or determining their California tax liability.
+For taxable years 2021 and 2022, the FTB will permit a taxpayer who files Form 565 or Form 568 to report its partners' or members' capital accounts on Schedule K-1 (565) or Schedule K-1 (568) using the tax basis method as determined under federal law, as reported on Schedule K-1 (Form 1065), or by using the tax basis method as determined under California law.
+However, this is limited solely to the capital account analysis on Schedule K-1 (565) and Schedule K-1 (568) for the taxable years 2021 and 2022, and does not allow taxpayers to use their federal tax basis in lieu of their California tax basis for any other purpose, including reporting or determining their California tax liability.

-Beginning taxable year 2022, and for every taxable year thereafter, the FTB will require a taxpayer who files Form 565 or Form 568 to report its partners' or members' capital accounts on the Schedule K-1 (565) and the Schedule K-1 (568) using the tax basis method as determined under California law.
+Beginning taxable year 2023, and for every taxable year thereafter, the FTB will require a taxpayer who files Form 565 or Form 568 to report its partners' or members' capital accounts on the Schedule K-1 (565) and the Schedule K-1 (568) using the tax basis method as determined under California law.
+FTB's 2022 Form 565 and 568 instructions contain methods to compute the beginning tax basis capital account analysis balance for those filing these forms who did not previously calculate their tax basis capital account on Schedule K-1 (565) and Schedule K-1 (568) under California law including methods similar to those the IRS permitted in its 2020 Form 1065 instructions.